PMMA Pyrolysis Simulation -- from Micro- to Real-Scale: Methodology

-The material decomposition and combustion models used within this work using FDS is strongly simplified, yet reflects common practise in scientific and engineering applications.
-First, using a model based on Arrhenius equations, the sample is transformed into a gas (\texttt{NU\_SPEC}) and a solid inert residue (\texttt{NU\_MATL}), see section~\ref{subsec:methods_microscale}.
-This is solely controlled by the sample temperature.
+The material decomposition and combustion models within this work using FDS are strongly simplified, yet reflect common practise in scientific and engineering applications.
+These simplifications are justified in many practical fire risk assessments, due to outside restrictions.
+Fluid cell sizes are large when smoke spread is assessed during the design phase of buildings, typically in the order of 10~cm to~20~cm.
+Combustion reactions happen in length scales of millimetres, thus detailed chemical reaction schemes are not feasible.
+Secondly, combustible objects involved in a fire are typically only vaguely known.
+The material parameters are not known in the required amount of detail and determining them requires large effort as discussed within this work.
+For the presented model, the solid sample material is transformed within a series of parallel elementary (single-step) pyrolysis reactions.
+From the original material, each elementary reaction produces a mass fraction of about 0.99 of a surrogate fuel (\texttt{NU\_SPEC}) and about 0.01 of an inert residue (\texttt{NU\_MATL}).
+This is summarised in equation~\ref{eq:PMMA_PrincipleDecomposition}.
+The pyrolysis is modelled by a first-order Arrhenius approach and consists of a set of parallel single-step decomposition reactions.
+The composition of the surrogate fuel mixture is determined by the first IMP step (micro-scale).
+It consists of the following mass fractions: 0.193008 methane, 0.315408 ethylene and 0.491585 carbon dioxide, see also equation~\ref{eq:PMMA_FuelMixture}.
+This mixture yields an average effective heat of combustion similar to the experiment.
+The fuel mixture skips over intermediate reaction steps of the PMMA and MMA decomposition~\cite{Zeng_chemreac_burning_PMMA}.
 The released gas is directly involved in the combustion reaction, see section~\ref{subsec:methods_gas_phase_combustion}.
 Intermediate reaction steps of further decomposition of the MMA are neglected here.
 This is regarded as an intermediate approach, located between a single surrogate or many intermediate chemical reactions and species.
 It still maintains the benefit of the surrogate: the reduced computational cost, because fewer species and reactions need to be tracked.